-On Monday, Leland hosts the 14th Annual Labor Day Bridge Walk beginning promptly at Noon on the M-22 Bridge.
-Certificates, lemonade and cookies will be available for all on the lawn of the Old Art Building following the walk.
+Leland hosts their annual Labor Day Bridge Walk beginning promptly at Noon on the north side of the M-22 Bridge.
+It’s Leelanau’s shortest bridge, so don’t blink or you’ll miss it!
+We haven’t been able to confirm online, but oftentimes there’s lemonade and cookies on the Art Building Lawn following the walk.

 Labor Day Weekend is also a great time to explore all the fantastic beaches in the area.
 Many people have heard that the Sleeping Bear Dunes National Lakeshore is the most beautiful place in (Good Morning) America.
 For one look at why, check out North Bar Lake with everything from lounging in the sun to swimming in toasty warm North Bar, playing in the waves on a pristine stretch of Lake Michigan shore and even enjoying Leelanau’s best skim boarding on the tiny channel that connects the two lakes!
 For more, visit our Sleeping Bear Dunes page.